socallinuxexpo/scale-network/switch-configuration/README.md

    ```

    In the second case (-b), the script will send the power-off command to the switch upon successful completion
-   and you should watch for the \"SYS\" light (middle LED in the group of 3 to the right of the LCD display) to turn
+   and you should watch for the "SYS" light (middle LED in the group of 3 to the right of the LCD display) to turn
    off, indicating that the switch has halted and is ready for power-off.
 Once this is done, you can move the
    ethernet cable to the management port of the next switch to be loaded and the script will soon install the
    configuration onto that switch.
 When all switches are complete, simply use Ctrl-C to exit the script.